 The AHA’s Equity of Care Award is presented annually to hospitals or care systems that are noteworthy leaders and examples to the field in the area of equitable care.
 Honorees demonstrate a high level of success in reducing health care disparities and promote diversity in leadership and staff within their organization.

 The Circle of Life Award honors innovative programs in palliative and end-of-life care.
 All organizations or groups in the United States that provide palliative and/or end-of-life care are eligible for the award.

 The winners and finalists of the Foster G. McGaw Prize collectively paint a picture of creative, insightful, caring health delivery organizations that are exceptionally committed to improving the health and well-being of everyone in their communities.
 The Baxter International Foundation and the AHA sponsor the Foster G. McGaw Prize.

 The Hospital Awards for Volunteer Excellence (HAVE) program was established by the American Hospital Association Board of Trustees to help hospitals attract and retain volunteers by recognizing outstanding contributions of organized programs of volunteer service.

-The Rural Hospital Leadership Award recognizes small or rural hospital chief executives and administrators who have achieved improvements in local health delivery and health status through their leadership and direction.
+The Rural Hospital Leadership Team Award recognizes small or rural hospital chief executives and administrators who have achieved improvements in local health delivery and health status through their leadership and direction.